a collection of notes on areas of personal interest

 Here, also, colour has been added, the blue and green being very strong.
 But the curious effect of painting these elements of the pattern has been to bring out the irregularity of the pattern.
 This must have been evident to those using the room which suggests that they either had no concern for this or that they considered it unimportant.
 There is one other reason that might have applied, and that was a concern to ensure there was no perfection that might conflict with religious principles, this being a principle embodied in the design of Persian carpets and rugs.

 Located in the palace of Sheikh Abdullah bin Jassim at Salata were these two decorative devices.
 Again colour has been used to delineate the shape of the panels, and the design geometries are both irregularly set out.
-It is difficult to say which is the more eccentric, but their variations from pure geometry bring charm to the designs.
+It is difficult to say which is the more eccentric, but their variations from pure geometry bring charm to the designs – although the spiral design on the left is set out on the basis of twelve-point geometry.
 Note the dark red of the shandal leaning against the wall at the edge of the photograph.

 This rectangular panel has a pleasing simplicity to it.
 It seems no measuring device was used to set out the horizontal divisions, the circular arcs being constructed simply but, to the right, obviously inaccurately.
 It appears not to have been a problem for the person who made it.
 Again colour appears to have been used on the edge of the panel, this time a pink ochre which brings a greater subtlety to the panel.